smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 CacheTimeout = '10s' # Default
 ```
-CacheTimeout is the time to wait in order to refresh the cached values stored in the Universal estimator.
+CacheTimeout is the time to wait in order to refresh the cached values stored in the FeeHistory estimator.
 A small jitter is applied so the timeout won't be exactly the same each time.

 You want this value to be close to the block time.
 For slower chains, like Ethereum, you can set it to 12s, the same as the block time.
 For faster chains you can skip a block or two and set it to two times the block time i.e. on Optimism you can set it to 4s.
 Ideally, you don't want to go lower than 1s since the RTT times of the RPC requests will be comparable to